 Humanity is stepping down from the gambling table.

 The first draft was written in March 2026.
-Initially, I planned to wait until the development pace of AI slowed down a bit before refining and finalizing it.
-However, by mid - April, I found that instead of slowing down, it was accelerating.
+Initially, I planned to wait until the pace of AI development slowed down a bit before refining and finalizing it.
+However, by mid - April, I found that it not only didn't slow down but accelerated.
 I had to keep adding new cases to each paragraph of the article.
 So, I decided not to wait any longer.

-Just two days before this article was published, Claude Opus 4.7 was officially released.
-This article is the finale of the 4.6 era and also the prologue of the post - 4.6 era.
+Two days before this article was published, Claude Opus 4.7 was officially released.
+This article is the finale of the 4.6 era and the prologue of the post - 4.6 era.

 Things are quietly changing.

 First, you tell AI a sentence, and it can write an article, a report, or a whole set of data analysis for you.
 You've changed from a doer to an inspector.
-You think it's a good thing as it improves efficiency.
+You think it's a good thing as efficiency has improved.
 After all, who doesn't want to do less work?

 Then, AI starts to take action on its own.
 It no longer waits for your step - by - step instructions.
-Instead, it takes over your computer, breaks down tasks on its own, calls tools on its own, and corrects errors on its own.
+Instead, it takes over your computer, breaks down tasks, calls tools, and corrects errors by itself.
 You've changed from an operator to a bystander.

 Later, AI not only does things for you but also starts to improve itself.
-One generation helps the next, and each generation is smarter than the previous one.
+One generation helps the next, and each generation is smarter than the last.
 The speed of improvement is getting faster and faster, and this process requires less and less human participation.

 After that, AI starts to interact with itself.
-They form communities on their own, divide labor and cooperate, and develop something that seems very much like a culture.
+They form communities, divide labor, and develop something that looks very much like a culture.
 Humans have completely become bystanders.

-Then you find that this kind of "bystanding" is spreading to every field you can think of.
-Writing code, doing design, writing contracts, reviewing films, doing customer service, and doing research.
-AI is not just getting stronger in one industry but is getting stronger simultaneously in all areas that require human thinking.
+Then you find that this "bystanding" is spreading to every field you can think of.
+Writing code, doing design, writing contracts, analyzing films, providing customer service, and conducting research.
+AI is not just getting stronger in one industry but in all areas that require human thinking.

 All these changes converge in the same direction:

-In more and more fields, humans are stepping down from the game.
+In more and more fields, humans are stepping off the table.

 They are not driven away but bypassed.
 AI doesn't rebel against humans.
-It just finds a more efficient way to operate: leaving humans out of the game.
+It just finds a more efficient way to operate: not involving humans.

-Finally, you find that you're standing there, looking around, and it seems that you're not needed anywhere.
+Finally, you find yourself standing there, looking around, and it seems that you're not needed anywhere.

 Starting with a Lobster

-In the spring of 2026, a red lobster appeared on the desktops of tens of millions of computers around the world.
+In the spring of 2026, a red lobster appeared on the desktops of millions of computers around the world.

 OpenClaw, an open - source AI agent framework, was officially released on January 29.
-In the following months, its star count on GitHub exceeded 250,000, surpassing React, which had held the top position for more than a decade, and the Linux kernel, which was born in 1991.
-It became the open - source project with the most stars in GitHub's history.
-A nearly vertical growth curve rewritten the growth record of the global open - source history.
+In the following months, its star count on GitHub exceeded 250,000, surpassing React, which had held the top spot for more than a decade, and the Linux kernel, which was born in 1991.
+It became the most - starred open - source project in GitHub's history.
+A nearly vertical growth curve rewrote the growth record of the global open - source history.

-Its creator, Peter Steinberg, an Austrian programmer, is often labeled by the media as "the first super - individual in the AI era", capable of competing with major artificial intelligence companies on his own.
+Its creator, Peter Steinberg, an Austrian programmer, is most often labeled by the media as "the first super - individual in the AI era," capable of competing with major AI companies single - handedly.

 What OpenClaw does is simple: you tell it what you want, and it does it on its own.

-You give an instruction.
+You give instructions.
 You leave.
 It works.
 You come back.
 The work is done.

-A nationwide craze for "raising lobsters" began.
+A nationwide craze of "raising lobsters" started.
 "Have you raised a lobster?" became the most popular question in the spring of 2026.

-But if you think about it carefully, what's the underlying logic of this craze?
+But think carefully.
+What's the underlying logic of this craze?

-OpenClaw has changed this relationship.
+OpenClaw changed this relationship.
 You entrust it but don't need to manipulate it.
-You describe a goal, and it figures out how to achieve it on its own.
-It breaks down tasks, calls tools, judges results, and corrects errors on its own.
+You describe a goal, and it finds a way to achieve it on its own.
+It breaks down tasks, calls tools, judges results, and corrects errors by itself.
 Throughout the process, humans are out of the loop.

 From control to entrustment.
-From humans being in the loop to being out of the loop.
+From humans in the loop to humans out of the loop.

-This seemingly small change touches an extremely ancient structure.
+This seemingly minor change touches on an extremely ancient structure.
 Since humans learned to use tools, whether it was stone tools or computers, the relationship between tools and humans has always been: humans initiate, and tools respond.
 The entire history of technological development is a variation of this story.
-OpenClaw has created a crack in this relationship for the first time because it doesn't just respond; it operates autonomously.
+OpenClaw for the first time created a crack in this relationship because it doesn't just respond; it operates autonomously.

-It touches one of the most fundamental assumptions of human civilization: humans are the starting point of the tool chain.
+It touches on the most fundamental assumption of human civilization: humans are the starting point of the tool chain.

-Our entire education system, occupational system, and social division - of - labor system are all based on this assumption.
+Our entire education system, occupational system, and social division - of - labor system are built on this assumption.
 Humans are the cause, and technology is the result.
-Humans put forward requirements, and technology meets them.
-Technology produces, and humans evaluate.
-If this assumption no longer holds, if technology starts to set goals, execute, and evaluate on its own, then everything based on this assumption needs to be re - examined.
+Humans put forward needs, and technology meets them.
+Technology produces results, and humans evaluate them.
+If this assumption no longer holds, if technology starts to set goals, execute, and evaluate on its own, then everything built on this assumption needs to be re - examined.

 Of course, drawing this conclusion based on just one little lobster is too radical.
-Although OpenClaw has promoted the Harness shift in artificial intelligence, there is a huge gap between an AI framework that can automatically process files and the shaking of the underlying assumptions of human civilization.
+Although OpenClaw has promoted the Harness shift in artificial intelligence, there is a huge gap between an AI framework that can automatically process files and the shaking of the fundamental assumption of human civilization.

 The problem is that OpenClaw is not an isolated event.